dfinity/motoko/Building.md

    ```
    opam install num vlq yojson menhir stdio js_of_ocaml js_of_ocaml-ppx ppx_inline_test bisect_ppx atdgen wasm
    ```
- * Install various command line tools used by, in particular, the test suite:
+ * Install into your `PATH` various command line tools used by, in particular, the test suite:
    ```
    nix-env -i -f . -A wasmtime
    nix-env -i -f . -A filecheck